hatef-hosseinpour/hatef-hosseinpour/README.md

-- 🔭 I’m currently working on **Django Restful api**.
+- 🔭 I’m currently working on **Django IOT APP**.
-- :bulb: I'm interested in all things data: **Machine Learning and Image processing**
+- :bulb: I'm interested in all things data: **Image processing and natural language processing**
 <!-- - 💬 Talk to me about Formula 1 :racing_car:, Memes, anything that interests you.
 - 🌱 I’m currently pursuing Machine learning -->